Quality Assurance

 1. Front-loading activities

-Casio has introduced and is using Design Review Based on Failure Mode (DRBFM) as a front-loading activity.
-This is a method for preventive activities.
-In this context, we are using 3D printers for pre-production verification based on digital analysis such as Computer Aided Engineering (CAE) analysis.* This has enabled us to achieve a reduction in the defect rate and the integration of design reviews and quality issues.
+Casio has introduced and is using Design Review Based on Failure Mode (DRBFM) as a front-loading activity, prioritizing quality assurance during the design phase.
+In this context, we are using 3D printers for pre- prototype verification based on digital analysis such as Computer Aided Engineering (CAE) analysis.* This has enabled us to achieve a reduction in the defect rate and greater efficiency of design reviews.

 * CAE analysis is an analysis technique that simulates whether there are any performance issues with a product at the design stage.